SplutterApp-Team/SplutterApp/README.md

 $ rails server
 ```

+For help using the application, go to the project [documentation section]().
 For more information, see the
 [*Ruby on Rails Tutorial* book](https://www.railstutorial.org/book).